-Why Kosovo & Serbia must not discuss territory
+Why Kosovo and Serbia must not discuss territory

 The 20-year old consensus of no border changes in the Balkans is eroding.
 Serbia's president Aleksandar Vucic, supported by Kosovo's president Hashim Thaci and some leading US and EU officials, has put the idea of border changes back on the table.
 In a region where most states are multi-ethnic this is dangerous.
 The EU should take a clear stance against.